ipfs/js-ipfs/SPEC/FILES.md

   - a [`Blob`][blob] (caveat: will only work in the browser)
   - a string path to a file (caveat: will only work in Node.js)
 - `options` is an optional Object that might contain the following keys:
-  - `offset` is an Integer with the byte offset to begin writing at.
+  - `offset` is an Integer with the byte offset to begin writing at (default: 0)
-  - `create` is a Boolean to indicate to create the file if it doesn't exist.
+  - `create` is a Boolean to indicate to create the file if it doesn't exist (default: false)
-  - `truncate` is a Boolean to indicate if the file should be truncated to size 0 before writing.
+  - `truncate` is a Boolean to indicate if the file should be truncated after writing all the bytes from `content` (default: false)
-  - `count` is an Integer with the maximum number of bytes to read.
+  - `length` is an Integer with the maximum number of bytes to read (default: Read all bytes from `content`)

-`callback` must follow the `function (err) {}` signature, where `err` is an Error if the operation was not successful.
+- `callback` is an optional function with the signature `function (error) {}`, where `error` may be an Error that occured if the operation was not successful

 If no `callback` is passed, a promise is returned.